sourcegraph/about/docs/terms-self-hosted.md

 - **A self-hosted Sourcegraph instance**: You're in the right place!
 Read on.

-- **[Sourcegraph.com](https://about.sourcegraph.com/terms-dotcom)**: If you’d like to use Sourcegraph.com (the public Sourcegraph instance that can be used to search, navigate, and analyze public code) rather than a self-hosted instance, or if you’d like to use any products (e.g. browser or editor extensions) developed and distributed by us for use with sourcegraph.com, please see our Sourcegraph.com terms and conditions at https://about.sourcegraph.com/terms-dotcom.
+- **[Sourcegraph Cloud](https://about.sourcegraph.com/terms-dotcom)**: If you’d like to use Sourcegraph Cloud (the public Sourcegraph instance that can be used to search, navigate, and analyze public code) rather than a self-hosted instance, or if you’d like to use any products (e.g. browser or editor extensions) developed and distributed by us for use with Sourcegraph Cloud, please see our Sourcegraph Cloud terms and conditions at https://about.sourcegraph.com/terms-cloud.

 - **[Sourcegraph OSS](https://github.com/sourcegraph/sourcegraph/blob/master/LICENSE.apache)**: It is possible to run a version of Sourcegraph without some Enterprise features from our open source code available at https://github.com/sourcegraph/sourcegraph.
 If you want to follow the instructions there to build and run Sourcegraph OSS from source, please see the open source license (Apache 2.0) at https://github.com/sourcegraph/sourcegraph/blob/master/LICENSE.apache.